 - The Snakeater perk increases Poison Resistance by 25 for each rank taken.

 As said, this stat decreases the amount of radiation taken.
-At 100% you are immune to radiation.
+Immunity is granted at 100%.
 If a character reaches a radiation level of 1000 they will die after a few days.

 Initial level = Endurance x 2

 Rad Resistance perk increases it by 10% for each rank.

 Rad-X increases it by 50%.
 Taking 2 increases the resistance above 100, effectively making the character immune to radiation. (temporary)